Rudná (Prague-West District): Sights

 The Church of the Beheading of Saint John the Baptist is a valuable Baroque church, probably built according to the plans of Kilian Ignaz Dientzenhofer.

 The Church of Saint George is a neo-Gothic church from the beginning of the 20th century.
 It replaced an old dilapidated Baroque church.

-The Hořelice Castle is belongs to the landmarks of Rudná.
+The Hořelice Castle belongs to the main landmarks of Rudná.
 Today this Baroque castle is privately owned and inaccessible.